 In the fields of education and psychology, much research has focused on identifying the predictors of college student's academic performance.
-Overall, the existing studies tend to focus on whether students' personality traits (e.g., extraversion, conscientiousness), lifestyle behaviors (e.g., physical activity, sociability, sleep), and mental states (e.g., stress, positive affect) are related to their course grades or GPA.
-However, the existing research findings are primarily based on students' self-reports (i.e., one-time surveys asking about general physical activity or sleep tendencies), which may be susceptible to a range of limitations.
-For example, self-report data have significant drawbacks, such as being disruptive, time consuming, being subject to recall biases, memory limitations, and socially desirable responding (for a review see [26]).
+Overall, the existing studies tend to focus on whether students' personality traits (e.g., extraversion, conscientiousness), lifestyle behaviors (e.g., physical activity, sociability, sleep), and mental states (e.g., stress, positive affect) are related to their course grades or GPAs, However, the existing research findings are primarily based on students' self-reports (i.e., one-time surveys asking about general physical activity or sleep tendencies), which may be susceptible to a range of limitations (for a review see [26]).
 Thus, one aim of our study is to use unobtrusive and longitudinal measures of students' lifestyle behaviors to predict performance.
 Next, we review the existing research that links academic performance with students' personality, behaviors, and emotions.

 Personality.
-Research that examines the links between academic performance and personality tends to adopt the Big Five personality framework [20], which consists of five broad traits: extraversion, agreeableness, conscientiousness, neuroticism, and openness.
+Research that examines the links between academic performance and personality tends to adopt the Big Five personality framework [20], which consists of five broad traits: extraversion, agreeableness, conscientiousness, neuroticism, and openness [20].
 Taken together, a meta-analytic review of the literature on academic performance and personality suggests that student performance is associated with agreeableness, conscientiousness, and openness to experience [28].
 However, some studies also find extraversion and neuroticism to be negatively associated with performance [16].
 Some researchers [8] suggest that personality traits may differentially impact academic performance; for example, by impairing performance in the case of neuroticism, or increasing academic achievement in the case of conscientiousness.